melmarr12/UNH_PSdeployment_S21/README.md

     - dtSlice_indexW4 = indices of the datetime values for the instantaneous vertical pressure profiles of the fourth selected wave in the two-minute time series ([1x6] vector)
     - dPddz2 = vertical pressure gradient for all sensor pairs for the two-minute time series ([2121x7] vector)
     - dPddt2 = time derivative of pressure for the two-minute time series ([2121x1] vector)
-    - dPddzcrit = critical vertical pressure gradient value to induce momentary liquefaction as defined by Mory et al. (2007) ([1x1] vector)
+    - dPddzcrit = range of critical vertical pressure gradient values to induce momentary liquefaction as defined by Mory et al. (2007) ([2x1] vector)
+    - Pe = excess pore pressure for all sensors for the two-minute time series (m, [2121x8] vector)

-4. UNH_PSdataS21_Waves.mat
+4. UNH_PSdataS21_Waves.csv (.mat)

     This file contains data from the Pressure Stick, where the values have been calculated for each individual wave throughout the full deployment time (September 10th 2021 22:55:00 - September 12th 7:15:00).
 Used to plot Figures 7, 8, and 9 in (Marry & Foster, XXXX).
-    - dPddzcrit = critical vertical pressure gradient value to induce momentary liquefaction as defined by Mory et al. (2007) ([1x1] vector)
+    - dPddzcrit = range of critical vertical pressure gradient values to induce momentary liquefaction as defined by Mory et al. (2007) ([2x1] vector)
     - WaveHeightsWbW = wave heights for each individual wave ([4628x1] vector)
     - WavePeriodsWbW = wave periods for each individual wave ([4628x1] vector)
     - HoverhWbW = depth normalized wave height (H/h) for each individual wave ([4628x1] vector)